-Bournemouth Children’s Centres sit within the Early Help Service at Bournemouth Borough Council.
+Bournemouth Children’s Centres sit within the Early Help Service at BCP Council.
 They provide support for parents and carers and their under-fives to enable them to meet their full potential in life.

-Bournemouth’s Children’s Centres are run on behalf of Bournemouth Borough Council as follows:
+Bournemouth’s Children’s Centres are run on behalf of BCP Council as follows:

-- Kinson and West Howe – Bournemouth Borough Council
+- Kinson and West Howe – BCP Council

 - Pokesdown and Southbourne – YMCA Bournemouth